 On YouTube, tags are a part of video metadata that is used to optimize search results, which for a content creator like you means they can be used to increase your exposure and visibility.
-To explain how to choose the best tags for your content, first we should differentiate between generic tags and specific tags.
+To explain how to choose the best tags for your content in order to get real youtube views, first we should differentiate between generic tags and specific tags.
 The former is supposed to identify what the video is – the latter should relate to the content of that video.
 Some people also note that there are things like “compound tags” or “self-reference tags”, but those are secondary types, not as vital for our goals.
 We will briefly explain those later.

-Remember that there is no shame in trying to learn by imitating others.
+Compared to other social media, there is much less freedom for us here on YouTube.
+We are limited by the video length and the keywords we choose.
+But it’s all about being creative.
+You can get some great ideas by searching YouTube videos on topics similar to yours and copying the tags that other videos use.
+The most important thing you should keep in mind is to be unique and not try to copy or imitate anyone else.
+If you wanted to, this would be a good time to use those compound and self-reference tags we mentioned earlier.
+After all, we want everyone to know that it is our son playing, right?
+So, we will include phrases like “my son playing football” or “my son competing”.
+While these won’t necessarily increase our exposure and viewership by significant margin, they should help with sharing the video through the social network.
+The beginning are not always easy so in case you’re feeling a bit lost see here for what to do when you get no views.
 If your browser allows you to inspect the page source, you can see how other videos are tagged.
 For Chrome simply right click anywhere on the video page and select “View page source”.
 From there open a search window and type “keywords”.
 For the most popular onion-chopping video we mentioned earlier tags are: “Gordon”, “Ramsay”, “healthy”, “Gordon Ramsay (Brand)”, “Health (Broadcast Genre)”, “Recipe”, “Cook”, “Restaurant”, “Recipes”, “michelin star”, “gordon ramsey”, “Hotel”, “Hell”, “Hotel Hell” ,”How to, Chop, Onion”.
 As you will notice those differ a bit from what we have advised, but this is the luxury you can afford if you are Gordon Ramsey – use tags for your brand rather than the content.
 This is also a great way to increase your exposure, but if you don’t have a couple of those Michelin stars we suggest you stick with the basics.